dropitlikecross/247livestream/README.md

 # 247livestream
 24/7 Live Stream Project

+This is a project to run a 24/7 live stream.

+There is no GUI and everything is running using CLI in order to save on resources.
+The idea is to have multiple servers with different genres running off 1 central storage source.
+There is also 1 server set up to automatically update the music library.

 These instructions are for me as a personal reference.
 Feel free to use it as a guide to figure out your own stream.